-Salmat Limited achieving a Total Shareholder Return (TSR) in excess of the constituents of the S&P/ASX Small Ordinaries Index for the three fiscal years ended 30 June 2010.
-This performance condition relates to 50% of the options granted.
+Salmat Limited achieving a Total Shareholder return (TSR) in excess of the constituents of the S&P/ASX Small Ordinaries Index for the three fiscal years ended 30 June 2010.
+This performance condition relates to 50% of the options granted

-Details of options over ordinary shares in the Company provided as remuneration to each Director of Salmat Limited and each of the key management personnel of the Group are set out below.
+Details of options over ordinary shares in the Company provided as remuneration to each director of Salmat Limited and each of the key management personnel of the Group are set out below.
 When exercisable, each option is convertible into one ordinary share of Salmat Limited.
 Further information on the options is set out in note 41.

-Number of options granted during the year Number of options forfeited during the year
+Name Number of options during the year Number of options forfeited during the year

-Name 2013 2012 2013 2012
+2013 2012 2013 2012

-Director of Salmat Limited
+Directors of Salmat Limited

-Grant Harrod 314,200 314,200
+Grant Harrod 314,200 - 314,200 -

-Other key management personnel of the Salmat Group
+Other key management personnel of the Salmat of the

+Group - - -

-Peter Anson 74,236
+Peter Anson 74,236 - - -

-Chad Barton 64,956
+Chad Barton 64,956 - - -

-David Besson 53,357
+David Besson 53,357 - - -

-Geoffrey Court 26,910
+Geoffrey Court 26,910 - - -

-Nick Debenham 51,037 25,518
+Nick Debenham 51,037 - 25,518 -

-David Hackshall 51,037 51,037
+David Hackshall 51,037 - 51,037 -

-Nick Spooner 70,060 70,060
+Nick Spooner 70,060 - 70,060 -

-David Webster 37,118
+David Webster 37,118 - · - -

 The assessed fair value at grant date of options granted to the individuals is allocated equally over the period from grant date to vesting date, and the amount is included in the remuneration tables above.
-Fair values at grant date are independently determined using a Black-Scholes option pricing model that takes into account the exercise price, the term of the option, the impact of dilution, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk free interest rate for the term of the option.
+Fair values at grant date are independently determined using a Black-Scholes option pricing model that takes into account the exercise price, the term of the option, the impact of dilution, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk-free interest rate for the term of the option.